codilime/VoteBot/README.md

 # CodiLime's vote bot for [Slack](https://slack.com)

 This bot allows to grant points to other users.
-Points can be granted in 3 categories, accordingly to CodiLime's Manifesto:
+Points can be granted in 3 categories, accordingly to CodiLime Manifesto:
 - Team up to win
 - Act to deliver
 - Disrupt to grow

 ## TODO:
-- Greeting in every message is irritating...
+- Greeting in every message is irritating...Rework texts in messages.
-- Draws are not handled in any way (print all of them in message)
 - Templates work only with DEBUG=True (is this some django quirk?)
 - Split dependencies to prod and dev, preferably use [poetry](https://github.com/python-poetry/poetry)
 - CI/CD